frsong/tf-examples/README.md

 <img src="https://github.com/frsong/tf-examples/blob/develop/movies/breakout.gif" />

-Note that the original mp4 files were converted to animated gifs so they could be included in the markdown.
+Note that the original mp4 files were converted to animated gifs so they could be included here.